stuharvey/kaleidoscope.js/README.md

 Install svgurt using [NPM](https://nodejs.org/en/download), and add it to your package.json dependencies:

-`npm install svgurt --save`
+`COMING SOON TO NPM!`

-Svgurt can then be used from the command line or programmatically as a module.
+Kaleidoscope can then be used from the command line or programmatically as a module.

-### Using Svgurt Programatically
+### Using Kaleidoscope Programatically

-Svgurt can be used with node js.
+Kaleidoscope can be used with node js.

 ES5 module: